danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 To keep things simple, I'm ignoring annual inflation adjustments and comparing everything in today's dollars.
 </aside>

-I explained the OAS rules above to ChatGPT and asked it to generate a table with columns for age, going from age 66 through 90, calculate the OAS amount someone would have accumulated by that age if they had started at 65, and another column for starting at 70, and then to calculate the difference between starting at 70 and 65.
+I explained the OAS rules above to ChatGPT and asked it to generate a table with columns for age, going from age 66 through 90, calculate the total OAS amount someone would have accumulated by that age if they had started at 65, and another column for starting at 70, and then to calculate the difference between starting at 70 and 65.

 Here are the results - I've highlighted age 84, explanation to follow: